livingdocsIO/documentation/deployment/docker.md

 - bin/dumb-init
 - nginx.conf.sigil

+### Naming conventions

+Use a single word.
+Do not use underscores (it will not properly resolve the host names).
+Dashes work.
+If you have multiple environments, append it with a dash to the customer name: `<customer>-<env>`

 ### Create Dokku instance

 To set up the wiring for server, editor and the services, create an instance with: